Thursday, 17 September 2015

 On board the Death Star there is a final scene for Governor Tarkin, where he refuses to evacuate.
 His last line differs substantially from the equivalent one delivered by Peter Cushing in the film.
 Instead of

 "Evacuate?
 In our moment of triumph?
-I think you overestimate their chances."he says
+I think you overestimate their chances."

 Evacuate?
 Never!
 The very idea is treasonous.
 We shall prevail-- in the name of the Galactic Empire!